juhanas/golang-training-advanced/README.md

 This application can be built using Mage.
 Once installed, build the app simply by running `mage build`.

 To clean the build dir, the `mage clean` command can be used.

+## Profiling
+The code can be profiled with the pprof tool.
+After running benchmarks and recording the profiling data (see Test section), use the following commands in the folder where the files are located:
+- `go tool pprof cpu.prof`
+- `go tool pprof mem.prof`